-The PTA didn't get a new school but, in 1941, an addition was made by bricking the sides of the gym portable and adding a music room.
+room.
 During World War II, the Home Guard drilled on the Lafayette grounds.
 William A. Blair retired in 1945 after serving as Lafayette's principal since 1923.

-On April 13, 1949 an earthquake struck Seattle.
+On April 13, 1949, an earthquake struck Seattle.
 Lafayette was damaged beyond repair, with the exception of the gym addition.
 The three gables of the building crumbled, piling bricks on the sidewalk.
 Sections of walls fell out, leaving gaping holes.
 Fortunately, the earthquake took place during spring vacation.
-For the balance of the school year and the following year, the 850 Lafayette students were sent to various sites in West Seattle.
+For the remainder of the school year and the following year, the 850 Lafayette students were sent to various sites in West Seattle, including E. C. Hughes, where students occupied available portables.

-A new building was built on the same site, but it wasn't ready for another year, so students continued to attend other schools for the 1949-50 school year.
+A new building was built on the Lafayette site.
+It wasn't ready for another year, so students continued to attend other schools for the 1949-50 school year.
 The kindergarten classes were housed in two houses on property purchased for enlarging the Lafayette site.

 The new building was single story of Roman brick facing.
-Two portables were needed immediately and another was added in December.
+Two portables were needed immediately, and another was added in December.
 Three additional portables were added later.
 A new six-classroom wing replaced these portables in 1953.